Katyayani09/azure-data-engineering-projects/paris-olympics-2024/README.md

-# Paris Olympics 2024 Data Analysis
+# Leveraging Data Engineering and Science for Olympic Game Trends and Global Sports Analytics

 ## Project Description
-The "Paris Olympics 2024 Data Analysis" project is a comprehensive data pipeline designed to ingest, transform, store, and visualize data related to the upcoming Olympic Games in Paris.
+This project is a comprehensive data pipeline designed to ingest, transform, store, and visualize data related to the Olympic Games trends over the past years.
 This project leverages cutting-edge cloud technologies and tools to enable real-time analytics, advanced data transformation, and interactive dashboards for impactful decision-making.

 ---